Terms & Conditions

 7.3 Section 7.1 and 7.2 are subject to:

-7.3.1 the indemnifying party being given prompt notice of any matter for which indemnified party wishes to be indemnified;
+7.3.1 the indemnifying party is given prompt notice of any matter for which indemnified party wishes to be indemnified;

 7.3.2 the indemnified party providing reasonable co-operation in the defence and settlement of the relevant claim, at the indemnifying party's expense; and

-7.3.3 the indemnifying party being given sole authority to defend or settle the relevant claim, provided that no settlement shall be made which prejudices the indemnified party’s rights or imposes any obligations on it without its prior written approval (such approval not to be unreasonably withheld or delayed).
+7.3.3 the indemnifying party is given sole authority to defend or settle the relevant claim, provided that no settlement shall be made that prejudices the indemnified party’s rights or imposes any obligations on it without its prior written approval (such approval not to be unreasonably withheld or delayed).

 7.4 In the defence or settlement of any third party claim, Whyser may procure the right for the Customer to continue using the System, replace or modify the System so that it becomes non-infringing or, if such remedies are not reasonably available, terminate this agreement on two Business Days' notice to the Customer without any additional liability.